-Hi, I’m Kaci!
+Hi, I’m Kaci Schack!
 In 2015, I started learning a second language, German.
 Today, my toddler goes to a German immersion school, and I’m studying the language on my own.
+I recently wrote an ebook, The Language Immersion School Handbook: Advice from a Monolingual Mom Raising a Bilingual Child, available on Amazon.

 Here’s where I address some of the questions you may have: